industrialdev/wicket-wp-account-centre/README.md

 Do your work and have fun :)

-When tested and ready, put your relevant changes into the `CHANGELOG.md` file.
+When tested and ready, put your relevant changes into the `CHANGELOG.md` file, only when they are mayor changes, new features, or breaking changes.
 Use a new version number or update a previous one already present in the file.
 Your choice.

+If you added new libraries through Composer or classes on `src/`, run `composer dump-autoload-prod` to update the autoloader.

-Then bump the plugin version number running `composer version-bump`
+Then bump the plugin version number running `composer version-bump`.

 Commit and push.